4finance/micro-infra-spring/README.md

 This version is in the "master" branch and it contains micro-infra-spring integrated with Spring Cloud.
 We want to tightly couple micro-infra-spring with Spring Cloud thus this branch will be developed.
 All the new features will be also developed for this branch.

+This version is backwards compatible - you can use both the old (microservice.json) and the new (Spring Cloud Zookeeper approach).
+To enable the new approach you have to provide the `springCloud` profile.

 ### Versions smaller than 2.0.0